 At this point, most people would stop and consider the topic of user research done and dusted.

-But this is where the exciting part of personas begins – the term "bullshit persona" alone should make you doubt whether you're really finished.
+But this is where the exciting part of personas starts, because the term "bullshit persona" alone should make you think at this point at the latest.

 Conduct customer interviews